aramirezreyes/RamirezReyes_ShallowWaterInFPlane/README.md

 #### If your system had a CUDA capable GPU, you can change the file in  scripts/examples/run_oceananigans_example_cpu.jl and the code will run much faster

 #### Parallel scaling
-For a test run with domain of 500x500 saving the 8 variables every 100 timesteps with timestep of 5 seconds I observed the following performance:
+For a test run with domain of 500x500 saving the 8 variables every 100 timesteps with timestep of 5 seconds I observed the following performance for a 3 hour simulation.
+It is unimpressive but it gives an Idea about the scaling.:

 ![Scaling](scaling_cpu.png)